-We’ve all seen the ads or posts from individuals telling us they’ve managed to quit their jobs and make a solid income just by blogging or writing online articles.
+We’ve all seen the ads or posts from individuals telling us they’ve managed to quit their jobs and make a solid income just by working freelance; blogging or writing online articles.
 The term social media ‘influencer’ gets thrown around a lot and it seems that this way of living has some serious earning potential.

 Or does it?